Our commitment to how we have made our website accessible for you and our users

 - Logical and consistent navigation for keyboard users.

-- A skip-nav (skip navigation bar) link for screenreader and keyboard users.
+- A skip navigation link for screenreader and keyboard users.

-- We also conformed to the A11Y Project checklist.
+- We also conformed to the A11Y Project Checklist (in December 2019).

 - Relevant and descriptive alt tags for images.